 Since it was still somewhat early, the sky had cleared and I certainly didn’t want to spend my first night holed up inside (no matter how pretty the view), I decided to go for a stroll up Bay Street.
 Walking outside on a spring or summer evening after it rains is undoubtedly one of the most pleasurable and refreshing feelings in life.
 Starry-eyed, I simply breathed in the crisp air and quietly took in all of my surroundings—talented street musicians playing Frank Sinatra, taxi cabs whisking by and groups of extremely well-dressed businessmen leaving upscale bars.
 After a little over a mile, I inadvertently stumbled upon Nathan Phillips Square, the central plaza adjacent to Toronto’s historic Old City Hall.
 Here they hold many citywide events, festivals and even an ice skating rink during the winter.
 And of course, it’s home to the renowned Toronto sign that lights up with different, ever-changing colors at night.
 An amazing photo opportunity!

 The next morning, I met Buky at the hotel we were staying at for the weekend, the One King West Hotel & Residence.
-By noon we were able to check into our room, a Tower Deluxe Suite on the 30th floor.
 If you’re visiting Toronto and don’t want to stay in an Airbnb, I highly recommend this hotel!
 It’s a modern four-star property that still retains its historic, 19th-century feel and the rooms are clean, spacious and beautifully appointed.
 Ours even had a lovely corner view of the city and lake!
 There’s also a huge Starbucks conveniently located right across the street.
 Most importantly, it’s a great value with one of the cheapest rates you can find in the Entertainment District—our room cost around $150 a night, plus taxes.